 It’s May and every year at this time I work extensively with fifth graders on podcasts and other multimedia projects.
 Each year the students’ conversations drift toward their anticipation of sixth grade, middle school … and new cell phones.
 A connection exists, in their minds, between the first year of Middle School and getting the all-important digital accessory.
-Actually the kids feel it’s an accessory, but their parents consider it a lifeline — something to keep them connected to their children whenever it’s necessary (and sometime when it isn’t that necessary).
+Actually, the kids feel it’s an accessory, but their parents consider it a lifeline — something to keep them connected to their children whenever it’s necessary (and sometimes when it isn’t that necessary).

-A good getting-started article to read is the New York Times piece, When to Buy Your Child a Cell Phone, written by reporter Stephanie Olsen in June 2010.
+A good getting-started article to read is the New York Times piece When to Buy Your Child a Cell Phone, written by reporter Stephanie Olsen in June 2010.
 While quite a few children now have cell phones in sixth grade, a few parents prefer to wait to purchase a child’s phone for a year or so beyond the start of Middle School.
 Common Sense Media’s cell phone page provides lots of helpful information for parents, including a short video to assist with the decision-making process.
 The American Academy of Pediatrics (AAP) Healthy Children website also has an article, Cell Phones, What’s the Right Age?

 If parents go ahead with a phone purchase they need to remind their children, on a regular basis, that cell phones are not toys.
 Mobile phones are sophisticated communication tools that also happen to entertain, but they continuously connect children with one another and with the digital world, bringing along a host of potential behavior issues.
 Adults need to learn as much as possible about the power of the cell phones before giving them to pre-adolescents and teens.